Shorebirds

 Shorebirds can only forage twice a day, in the hours when the low tide exposes the mud and rocks where they dig for worms, crustacea and the other sea-life that sustains them.

 Being ground feeders that also rest and lay their eggs on the ground, shorebirds are wary and quick to flee from disturbance.
 As our bayside beaches become ever more popular, and jetskis and dogs proliferate, it’s crucial we preserve the known sites that give our shorebirds birds the security they need to roost, raise their chicks, and feed.
 That’s one reason why dogs are prohibited at all times on Coochiemudlo’s beaches.
-The exception is a dedicated off-leash area west of the barge ramp.
+The exception is a dedicated, but seasonal, off-leash area west of the barge ramp.

 Migratory shorebirds on Coochiemudlo Island